 What is Back Tax? and How to Negotiate Back Taxes With IRS?

 The IRS is aware that taxpayers continue to struggle years after the U.S. economy sunk into recession.The slow recovery means that many people still struggle to generate income, but they also owe taxes from past years.
 The IRS may be more willing than ever to work with delinquent taxpayers, given the widespread financial pain felt by so many.
 But taxpayers who want extra consideration need to abide by requirements to contact the IRS to let them know what is happening and to file formal paperwork on time

-With the way the economy has been over the last half-decade, one of the most common questions I hear is “I owe the IRS years of back taxes, what are my options?”
-Many taxpayers gravitate towards the Offer in Compromise (OIC) program, possibly falling victim to the late night television commercials that claim “we can get you a settlement for pennies on the dollar.”
+With the way the economy has been over the last half-decade, one of the most common questions I hear is “I owe the IRS years of back taxes, what’re my options?”
+Many taxpayers gear towards the Offer in Compromise (OIC) program, perhaps falling victim to the television commercials late at night that claim “we could get you a settlement for pennies on the dollar.”

-No reasonable person would pass up the opportunity to settle their IRS debt for “pennies on the dollar,” but the reality is those types of resolutions are few and far between.
-While an OIC may work for some, it certainly does not work, or make sense, for all.
-The good news is the IRS has many other options available to alleviate an individual’s back taxes.
+No person who’s reasonable would overlook the chance of settling their IRS debt for “pennies on the dollar,” however, the reality’s those kinds of resolutions are rare.
+While an OIC might work for some, it certainly doesn’t work, or make sense, for all.
+The positive news’ the IRS has several other available options to ease the back taxes of an individual.
 If you cannot pay the IRS taxes you owe, the IRS will encourage you to charge the extra amount on your credit card.
 This may be a bad idea, because the interest on your credit card will probably be a lot higher than the interest and penalties the IRS will charge if you reach an agreement with them.

 The IRS particularly focused on the following changes:

 - Making it simpler for taxpayers to get lien withdrawals after paying tax bills.